Dimensional reduction of the M-theory Chern-Simons term at order $\ell_p^6$: Reduction of type IIA on K3 and S-duality in 6D

 Type IIA string theory compactified on a K3 surface is known to be dual to heterotic string theory on $T^4$ (see, e.g., \cite{Becker:2007zj}).
 Each theory contains 81 scalars; however, we are interested in only one specific scalar from each—the dilaton.
 Similarly, while there are 24 vector fields in each theory, we focus on two vectors from each.
 In type IIA theory, these are the RR one-form and the gauge field arising from the Hodge dualization of the RR four-form.
 In the heterotic theory, the relevant vectors are one from a component of the metric along one circle of the $T^4$, and another from a component of the $B$-field along the same circle.
 The field content of both theories also includes a metric and a Kalb-Ramond field ($H$-field).

 For this duality to hold, it must map the specific fields of the six-dimensional type IIA theory to their heterotic counterparts, ensuring their effective actions match at every derivative order.
 The dilaton's sign reverses under this map \cite{Liu:2013dna}, identifying the duality as S-duality.
 Because the dilaton sets the coupling constant, this sign reversal means the duality connects a weakly coupled theory to a strongly coupled one.
-Therefore, studying the effective action under S-duality requires including all loop corrections at each derivative order before imposing S-duality.
-An exception is when a coupling's dilaton dependence is exact, permitting its direct study under S-duality \cite{Tseytlin:1995fy}.
+Therefore, studying the effective action under S-duality requires including all loop and non-perturbative corrections at each derivative order before the symmetry can be imposed.
+An exception occurs when a coupling has an exact dilaton dependence, which allows for its direct study under S-duality \cite{Tseytlin:1995fy}.

-The Chern-Simons coupling at order $\ell_p^6$ in M-theory is unique; hence, the corresponding one-loop coupling in type IIA theory (see \reef{reduce1}) is exact.
-The K3 reduction of these couplings, which produces four-derivative and higher-order couplings in six dimensions, is also exact.
+The Chern-Simons coupling at order $\ell_p^6$ in M-theory is unique; hence, the corresponding one-loop coupling in type IIA theory (see \ref{reduce1}) is exact.
+The K3 reduction of these couplings produces four-derivative and higher-order couplings in six dimensions.
+The four-derivative couplings are expected to be exact (see, e.g., \cite{Liu:2019ses}).
 On the other hand, the heterotic theory has tree-level couplings at four-derivative order in the NS-NS sector that receive no loop corrections \cite{Ellis:1987dc,Ellis:1989fi}.
 The $T^4$ reduction of these couplings is also exact.
 Therefore, the four-derivative couplings in the type IIA theory should map to the four-derivative couplings in the heterotic theory under the duality.

 In the next subsection, we find the six-dimensional four-derivative couplings corresponding to the type IIA couplings in \reef{reduce1} and determine their S-duality transformations.
 In Subsection 3.2, we consider the reduction of the heterotic coupling $H_{\mu\nu\alpha}\Omega^{\mu\nu\alpha}$ on $T^4$ and compare it with the S-dual of the type IIA couplings.